sriramcse93/Anakage_Ticket_Raise_Demo/data/nlu.md

 ## intent: create_ticket_for_outlook_newfile
 - create ticket for outlook newfile
+- need to create ticket for outlook newfile
 - not able to create the PST file so need to create ticket
 - PST file creation solution not satisfied in outlook.
 - archive file problem not solved so need to create ticket.